-8. How Maple draws graphs
+6. How Maple draws graphs

-8.1.
+6.1.
 Introduction

-By now you should have a good sense of how to draw most of the kinds of graphs that you need in math and science courses.
-But one of the goals of all these worksheets is to give you a sense of how Maple does what it does, a sense of what is going on inside Maple as it produces its results.
-In this worksheet we look at how some of Maple's basic graphing commands work.
-We examine some, but not all, of the details of what Maple goes through to create a graph.
-We look at how the plot command draws the graphs of real and vector valued function of a single variable, how the implicitplot command draws the graphs of equations, and how the plot3d command draws surfaces defined by real valued functions of two variables.
-The material we go over in these sections is important for several reasons.
-Besides giving you an idea of how Maple works, this material will help you understand some of the anomalies and problems that can come up when using Maple's graphing commands.
-And the material should also help you to better understand the mathematical nature of functions, equations, and graphs.
+By now you should have a good sense of how to create most of the kinds of graphs that you need in a math or science course.
+But one of the goals of these worksheets is to give you a sense of how Maple does what it does, a sense of what is going on inside Maple as it produces its results.
+So in this worksheet we look at how Maple's basic graphing commands work.
+We examine some, but not all, of the details of what these commands go through to create a graph.
+In the sections below we look at how the plot command draws graphs of real and vector valued functions of a single variable, how the implicitplot command draws graphs of equations in two variables, how the plot3d command draws surfaces defined by real valued functions of two variables, and how the animation commands create movies.
+The material in these sections is important for several reasons.
+Besides giving you an idea of how Maple works, this material helps you understand some of the anomalies and problems that can come up when using Maple's graphing commands.
+This material is also a good way to practice using and thinking about Maple's graphing commands.
+And this material should also help you to better understand the mathematical nature of functions, equations, and graphs.

 What we go over is these sections is not the whole story of how Maple draws graphs.
-We will go into more of the details after we have discused the basics of Maple's data structures in a later worksheet.
+We will go into some more of the details after we have discused the basics of Maple's data structures in a later worksheet.

-- 8.2.
+- 6.2.
 The plot command